 - Is there a documented case of abuse or a legal order that limits the noncustodial parent’s contact with the student?
 If so, copies of court documents or other legal orders are required to support a request for a waiver.

-For Need-Based Institutional Georgetown Scholarship: To be considered for a Georgetown scholarship, all applicants are expected to provide parental income and asset information, even if they meet the requirements for independent status for purposes of federal financial aid eligibility, with few exceptions noted below.
+To Apply for Need-Based Institutional Georgetown Scholarship: All undergraduate applicants for Georgetown scholarship aid are typically expected to provide parental income and asset information, even if they meet the requirements for independent status for purposes of federal financial aid eligibility, with few exceptions noted below.

-Exceptions: In a very limited number of special cases, the Georgetown requirement to provide parent information may be waived.
-Applicants for Georgetown scholarship aid who are wards of the court, in foster care, are homeless, or whose parents are deceased are typically accepted as “independent” and do not have to provide parent information.
-Other exceptions to the general rule that applicants for Georgetown scholarship aid must provide parent information are made on a case-by-case basis.
-The criteria for exceptions (considered in combination) are:
+Exceptions for Wards of the Court, Foster Care, Homeless or Unaccompanied Youth, Orphans: Applicants for Georgetown scholarship aid who are wards of the court, in foster care, are homeless, unaccompanied youth, or whose parents are deceased are typically automatically considered “independent” and do not have to provide parent information.

 - Can the applicant document self-support for several years prior to entering college?
 Students must provide evidence that they were able to financially support themselves, e.g., tax returns showing a level of income that would support the student independent of outside resources;